Skip to main content

 Is Next.js secure for production?

-Next.js provides a solid foundation but security is your responsibility.
-Implement CSP headers, CSRF protection, rate limiting, input validation with Zod, and HTTP-only session cookies.
-Server Actions include built-in CSRF protection.
+Next.js gives you a solid foundation, but the security work is still yours to do.
+Set up CSP headers, CSRF protection, and rate limiting, validate input with Zod, and keep sessions in HTTP-only cookies.
+One nice freebie: Server Actions come with CSRF protection built in.

 GET STARTED